gruntwork-io/terraform-aws-utilities/modules/enabled-aws-regions/README.md

   versions)
 - pex installed (use `pip install -r ./get-enabled-regions/dev_requirements.txt`)

-You can then build the binary using the helper script `build.sh` which will build the binary and copy it to the `bin` directory for distribution.
+You can then use the helper script `build.sh` which will build the binary and copy it to the `bin` directory for distribution.
 After that, you just need to check in the updated binaries.

 It is recommended to use [`pyenv`](https://github.com/pyenv/pyenv) to help setup an environment with multiple python